GusStgoReyes/stgnnbrain/README.md

 ### Predicting Brain-State Using Spatio-Temporal GNNs
 We use the MyConnectome dataset, composed of thirty-two 10-minute fMRI scans while a participant was caffeinated and fourty 10-minute fMRI scans while the same participant was fasted.
 Our task is to leverage Spatiotemporal patterns of brain activity using Graph Neural Networks to classify the state of the participant.

+Please refer to this blog post for a more detailed background and explanation.

 ### Graph definition
 We define two types of graphs: (1) The brain ROIs are the nodes and (2) The time points are the nodes.
 ![Overview of the graphs created](figures/graphs.png)